Ferocious Hurricane Season Goes Through November And We're Already Running Out Of Names

 — NBC New York (@NBCNewYork) September 17, 2017

-And as if all that isn’t scary enough, watch out for Hurricanes Norma and Otis.
+And as if all that isn’t scary enough, watch out for hurricanes Norma and Otis.

 It's official, Maria is a hurricane, but don't forget about Jose, Norma, Lee and Otis https://t.co/Wv9Trqsvga pic.twitter.com/1rJSs1lVgB